-Additional guidance may also be available in later Internal Revenue Bulletins available at www.irs.gov/irb.
+Additional guidance regarding the election to accelerate the minimum tax credit in lieu of claiming the special depreciation allowance for round 5 extension property may also be available in later Internal Revenue Bulletins available at www.irs.gov/irb.

 How Much Can You Deduct?